 - Collaborative Regional Innovation

-Initiatives that support the development and growth of innovation clusters based on existing regional competitive strengths.
-Initiatives must engage stakeholders; facilitate collaboration among urban, suburban, and rural (including tribal) areas; provide stability for economic development through long-term intergovernmental and public/private collaboration; and support the growth of existing and emerging industries.
+Investments that support the development and growth of innovation clusters1 based on existing regional competitive strengths.
+Such initiatives must engage relevant stakeholders; facilitate collaboration among urban, suburban, and rural (including tribal) areas; provide stability for economic development through long-term intergovernmental and public/private collaboration; and support the growth of existing and emerging industries.

 - Public/Private Partnerships

-Investments that use both public- and private-sector resources and leverage complementary investments by other government/public entities and/or nonprofits.
+Investments that use both public and private sector resources and complementary investments by other government/public entities and/or nonprofits.